valbertovc/django-upload-to/CONTRIBUTING.md

 If you encounter any issues or have any suggestions for the project, please create an issue in the [issue tracker](https://github.com/valbertovc/django-upload-to/issues).

-Thank you again for contributing to the Django-Upload-To project!
+Thank you again for contributing to the django-upload-to project!